Skip to main content

 April 2024

 As interdisciplinary as the HDRFS project is, it’s not always possible for researchers spread out across Las Vegas and Reno to meet regularly.
 As such, the annual conference, held in March at the University of Nevada, Las Vegas (UNLV), is always an exciting time to reconnect with colleagues and get up to speed on the project’s latest research.
-Over the meeting’s second afternoon, HDRFS students and faculty at UNLV invited attendees to tour labs in the campus’s newest facility along its innovation corridor, the advanced engineering building, and to learn about novel work underway at the university.
+Over the meeting’s second afternoon, HDRFS students and faculty at UNLV invited attendees to tour labs in the campus’s newest facility along its innovation corridor, the Advanced Engineering Building, and to learn about novel work underway at the university.

 Lab visit to the Drone Aviary that is part of UNLV’s newest building, the Advanced Engineering Building.
 (Credit: Amanda Heidt)